|Dates||February 14, 2021

 In the last 50 years or so, especially in the United States, the practice of exchanging cards has been extended to include the giving of gifts, usually from a man to his girlfriend or wife.
 The most popular Valentine's Day gifts are roses and chocolate.
 Starting in the 1980s, the diamond industry began to promote Valentine's Day as an occasion for the giving of fine jewelry.
 Many couples also schedule a romantic dinner date on Valentine's Day.

 This has become for many women – especially those who work in offices – an obligation, and they give chocolates to all their male co-workers (especially the boss), sometimes at significant personal expense.
-This chocolate is known as giri-choco, which translates as "chocolate of obligation."
+This chocolate is known as giri-choco, "chocolate of obligation."

 By a further marketing effort, a reciprocal day called White Day has emerged in Japan.
 On this day (March 14), men are supposed to return the favor by giving something to those who gave them chocolates on Valentine's Day.
 Many men, however, give only to their girlfriends.
 The gift should be white (hence the name) and is often lingerie.